-Arizona Woman Keeps 85-Year-Old Valentine's Cookie as Family Heirloom
+Woman Keeps 85-Year-Old Heart Cookie as Family Heirloom

 An Arizona woman is still holding on to an 85-year-old cookie given to her mother for Valentine's Day in the 1930s.

 According to KTVK, Scottsdale resident Penny Rickhoff has kept the heart-shaped dessert in a jewelry box since it was passed down by her mother — who saved it as a memento of her first love.
-The family heirloom even bears the name of her mom's then-boyfriend, Bus.
+The family heirloom even bears the name of her mom's then-boyfriend, Bus, in icing.

 "People back then, shoot, didn't have a lot of money.
 So you bake a cookie, what else can you do?," Rickhoff said.
 "It's a lucky cookie, as I say."